 the Authority does not intend to make other permitted observations.

-Rule 66.1(e)
+Article 33(6); Rules 45bis.8(c)Rule 66.1(e: Section 420)

 Copies of the international search report and of any supplementary international search report are transmitted by the International Bureau to the International Preliminary Examining Authority.
 All documents cited in the international search report are taken into consideration during the international preliminary examination, together with any other documents considered to be relevant.
-However the International Preliminary Examining Authority is not obliged to draw up a written opinion on any claims for which an international search report has not been established.
+The International Preliminary Examining Authority is not obliged to draw up a written opinion on any claims for which an international search report has not been established.
 A supplementary search report need not be taken into account by the Authority for the purposes of a written opinion or the international preliminary examination report if the supplementary search report is received by the Authority after it has begun to draw up the written opinion or examination report (Rule 45bis.8(c)).

 Rule 66.1bis

 Furthermore, it should be noted that the written opinion established by the International Searching Authority under Rule 43bis.1 (see paragraph 2.10(i)) is usually considered to be the first written opinion of the International Preliminary Examining Authority for this purpose.
-The exception to this rule is that International Preliminary Examining Authorities may notify the International Bureau that written opinions established by specified International Searching Authorities (other than by that International Preliminary Examining Authority acting in its role as an International Searching Authority) shall not be considered a written opinion for this purpose.
+The exception to this rule is that International Preliminary Examining Authorities may notify the International Bureau that written opinions established by specified International Searching Authorities (other than by that International Preliminary Examining Authority acting in its role as an International Searching Authority) shall not be considered to be a written opinion for this purpose.
 When this applies to a particular application, the Authority must notify the applicant accordingly in writing.
-The Authority should also in any case take the International Searching Authority’s opinion into account when establishing its own written opinion.
+The Authority should in any case take the International Searching Authority’s opinion into account when establishing its own written opinion.

 Basis of the Written Opinion or International Preliminary Examination Report